jilt/wake/docs/testing-framework/events-and-errors.md

 ### Accessing errors

-Revert errors are automatically raised in form of exceptions unless a transaction configured to return immediately with `confirmations=0`.
+Revert errors are automatically raised in form of exceptions unless a transaction is configured to return immediately with `confirmations=0`.

-In case of `confirmations=0`, a revert error can be accessed using the `error` property of the transaction object.
-This performs an implicit `.wait()`.
+In case of `confirmations=0`, you can access the error using the `error` property of the transaction object which is returned by an implicit `.wait()`.
 If the transaction did not revert, `error` is `None`.

 ```python